Wondering how to teach your child the Montessori alphabet? Discover 7 little-known but effective ways to teach letters the Montessori way.

 3. Start with short vowel sounds, not long

-The vowels are a prime example of letters that have more than one sound.
+The vowels are a prime example of letters with more than one sound.
 Begin with the short vowel sounds first and reserve the long vowel sounds for much later.

-More words use short vowel sounds than long.
-Starting with—and sticking to—short vowel sounds for now will avoid confusion and at least give your child a leg up with reading and writing words.
+Thankfully, more words use short vowel sounds than long.
+Starting with—and sticking to—short vowel sounds for now will avoid confusion while still allowing him to read plenty of words.

 4. Introduce lowercase letters first

 Words and sentences have more lowercase letters, giving your child more opportunities to point out and identify them.
-Each time she reads a book, she’s more likely to see lowercase letters than uppercase ones.
+Each time he reads a book, he’s more likely to see lowercase letters than uppercase ones.

-Once you see your child able to identify lowercase letters, then go ahead and introduce the uppercase ones.
-But establish that foundation first so she can better form and recognize letters and words.
+Once you see that he’s able to identify lowercase letters, start introducing uppercase ones.
+But establish that foundation first so he can better form and recognize letters and words.

 5. Don’t introduce letters in alphabetical order